Skip to main content

 Warnings

 Some people have thoughts about suicide while taking viloxazine.
-Stay alert to changes in your mood or symptoms.
-Report any new or worsening symptoms to your doctor.
+Tell your doctor right away if you have any sudden changes in mood or behavior, or thoughts about suicide.

 Before taking this medicine

 Some drugs should not be used with viloxazine.
-Your treatment plan may change if you also use:
+Your treatment plan may change if you are also taking any of these drugs: alosetron, duloxetine, ramelteon, tasimelteon, tizanidine, or theophylline.

 Do not use viloxazine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, tranylcypromine, and others.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, and tranylcypromine.
+Wait at least 14 days after stopping an MAO inhibitor before you take viloxazine.

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of viloxazine on the baby and the mother.